samuele-mattiuzzo/dash-tracker/training.md

      - strength/power-endurance training (anaerobic lactic focus)
   - 2 days of rest
 ARC: add the 4-weeks phase first

+Trying hard:
+ High intensity training looks more like:
+   1-3 move sequences on holds that are difficult for you to use.
+   Short sequences or single moves that are body position and core intensive, requiring maximum full body effort to complete.
+   Short, heavy hangs on bad holds.
+   Brief, explosive movements on the campus board, lasting no more than a few seconds.
+ An easy way to gauge it all is that if you feel at all tired muscularly, but can still complete the exercise you've been doing, then it is far too middle to be  called high intensity.
 ```

 ### Fingerboard routines